ljk233/study/docs/M250/Theory/03_messages.md

 A **message** is a request for an object to do something.
 The only way to make an object do something is to send it a message.
-The set of messages that an object can understand is set out in its protocol.
+The set of messages that an object can understand is set out in its **protocol**.
-The *behaviour* of an object is its response to the messages in its *protocol*.
+The **behaviour** of an object is its response to the messages in its protocol.

 A message may: